Palawan Water Monitor

 Palawan Water Monitor photo by Jojo De Peralta

 The Palawan Water Monitor, Varanus palawanensis Koch, Gaulke & Böhme 2010, is a species of monitor lizard commonly found in Palawan.
-This species is semi-aquatic and inhabits a variety of natural habitats from coastal forest, mangroves, rural areas as well as secondary and primary forests.
-It is commonly found in the lowland, but also present at elevations above 1000 masl although rarely seen.
-The Palawan Water Monitor population is more copious in the mangroves, wetlands and riparian forest compared to old-growth forest habitats in the mountains.
+This species is semi-aquatic and inhabits a variety of natural habitats, from coastal forest and mangroves, rural areas as well as secondary and primary forests.
+It is commonly found in the lowlands but also present at elevations above 1000 masl, although rarely seen.
+The Palawan Water Monitor population is more copious in the mangroves, wetlands, and riparian forests compared to old-growth forest habitats in the mountains.

 Palawan Water Monitor photo by Jojo De Peralta